 - It reduces the risk of inconsistency or inequality

 - It assures the behaviours critical to your business are in focus at all points of the employment relationship and

-- It simplifies people-related processes for busy managers by giving a clear indication of what actions and behaviours are involved in any given role.
+- It helps to set expectation for busy managers and their reports by giving a clear indication of what actions and behaviours are involved in any given role.